Natalism: Intention to have children

+Concrete policies

+Natalism in public policy typically seeks to create financial and social incentives for populations to reproduce, such as providing tax incentives that reward having and supporting children.

 Some countries with population decline offer incentives to the people to have large families as a means of national efforts to reverse declining populations.
 Incentives may include a one-time baby bonus, or ongoing child benefit payments or tax reductions.
 Some impose penalties or taxes on those with fewer children.
-Some nations, such as Japan, Singapore, South Korea, and Taiwan, have implemented, or tried to implement, interventionist natalist policies, creating incentives for larger families among native stock.
-Immigrants are generally not part of natalist policies.
+Some nations, such as Japan, Singapore, and South Korea, have implemented, or tried to implement, interventionist natalist policies, creating incentives for larger families.

 Paid maternity and paternity leave policies can also be used as an incentive.
 For example, Sweden has generous parental leave wherein parents are entitled to share 16 months' paid leave per child, the cost divided between both employer and state.

-Books advocating natalist policies include What to Expect When No One's Expecting by Jonathan V. Last.
+However, it appears not to work as desired.